Nearly query-optimal classical shadow estimation of unitary channels: Acknowledgments

 \section{Acknowledgments}

-The authors thank Penghui Yao, Zhenhuan Liu, Datong Chen, Fuchuan Wei, and Masahito Hayashi for inspiring discussions and valuable comments.
-Z.L., C.Y., and H.Z. are supported by the National Natural Science Foundation of China (NSFC) (Grant No.~92165109), National Key Research and Development Program of China (Grant No.~2022YFA1404204), and Shanghai Municipal Science and Technology Major Project (Grant No.~2019SHZDZX01).
-Y.Z. is supported by the NSFC (Grant No.~12205048), Innovation Program for Quantum Science and Technology (Grant No.~2021ZD0302000), and the start-up funding of Fudan University. \oldaddcontentsline
+The authors thank Penghui Yao, Zhenhuan Liu, Datong Chen, Fuchuan Wei, Qi Ye, and Masahito Hayashi for inspiring discussions and valuable comments.
+Z.L., C.Y., and H.Z. are supported by the Shanghai Science and Technology Innovation Action Plan (Grant No.~24LZ1400200), the Shanghai Municipal Science and Technology Major Project (Grant No.~2019SHZDZX01), the National Key Research and Development Program of China (Grant No.~2022YFA1404204), and the National Natural Science Foundation of China (Grant No.~92165109).
+H. Z. is also supported by the Innovation Program for Quantum Science and Technology (Grant No.~2024ZD0300101).
+Y.Z. is supported by the Innovation Program for Quantum Science and Technology (Grant Nos.~2024ZD0301900 and 2021ZD0302000), the National Natural Science Foundation of China (Grant No.~12205048), the Shanghai Science and Technology Innovation Action Plan (Grant No.~24LZ1400200), and the start-up funding of Fudan University.